fox-squirrels-2013/phase-2-guide/week-2/group-projects/doodle-chat.md

 # Release 2

+* Guest may change the color or other feature of their drawing tool.

+# Release 3

 * Guest may save their drawing to the screen and retrieve it via URL

-# Release 3

 * Each time save is clicked on a drawing, it saves a new copy
 * Guest may see all previous versions of a drawing